 17000 Wadsworth Road

 This dressage training facility shows off their prized Lipizzan horses.
 While this season’s performances are cancelled, check out their tours for a chance to see the newest baby foals or to watch a training session in action.
 They also plan to add open-air walking tours when possible.

 12700 Southwest Highway

 Palos Park, IL 60464

-From March-September, the Children’s Farm offers leisurely, self-guided tours on the weekends, in which families can choose their own pace during 1-4pm.
-Complimentary pony and hayrack rides are offered (weather and work-schedule permitting) for paid guests.
-Guests are welcome to touch, pet and groom the animals which change seasonally but often include chickens, ducks, turkeys, rabbits, pigs, goats, cows, sheep, horses, ponies and donkeys.
+From March to September, the Children’s Farm offers leisurely, self-guided tours on the weekends.
+Patrons are usually welcome to touch, pet and groom the animals, which change seasonally but often include chickens, ducks, turkeys, rabbits, pigs, goats, cows, sheep, horses, ponies and donkeys.

 3800 York Road